homemenu/DataScienceProcess/PITCHME.md

 ### Data Cleansing - Missing Data

 People don't always fill out the entirety of every form.
-Sometimes, they don't even give us important information.
-When we're missing data, we have a few options available to us:
+When we're missing important data, we have a few options available to us:

 * Delete the row (okay with a small percent)
 * Substitute with a dummy value